-She founded Building Cultures Summer Chantier -- a 1:1 fabrication workshop with Raffael Baur and Sony Devabhaktuni and with Dr. David Jolly Monge at the Valparaíso School of Architecture and Design (Chile).
-Beginning in the summer of 2014, and continuing each summer since, the workshop has pursued the design and fabrication of a research center for the school’s Open City, an experimental community of architects and designers located on the Pacific coast.
+She founded the Open City Research Platform, a 1:1 fabrication research project in collaboration with Dr. David Jolly Monge at the Ead PUCV Valparaíso (Chile).
+Beginning in the summer of 2014, and continuing each summer since, the research has pursued the design and fabrication of a research center for the school’s Open City, an experimental community of architects and designers located on the Pacific coast.

 In parallel, with Sony Devabhaktuni and Dr. CorneliaTapparelli, she is co-editor of Building Cultures Valparaiso (Routledge/EPFL Press), a collection of essays and archival drawings that looks at the relationship between teaching, practice and poetry at the Open City.